navhits/flask-deta-semgrep/README.md

 4. Trigger the CI job as you wish and find the results on Semgrep dashboard.
 Two workflows are provided for use.
 A token from Semgrep needs to be added as a secret to the repository.

 >Note: Semgrep is configured with Github Actions to run on manual trigger (workflow_dispatch).
 The CI job directly reports findings tothe Semgrep App.
 If you want to run Semgre for pull requests you will have to modify the workflow accordingly.
 Please refer to [this documentation](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#github-actions) to configure for Pull Requests.

+Please feel free to fork and play with the repo.
+Although contributions are not planned, you may still send a PR if you'd like :)